HOW TO PREPARE FOR YOUR HEADSHOT: WOMEN

 - We want the viewer to focus on your eyes in particular, so make sure your eyes look their best.

-- Sometimes we have issues with shine off bare skin, particularly on the forehead, so consider bringing some translucent powder.
+- Sometimes we have issues with shine off bare skin, particularly on the forehead, so consider bringing some translucent powder - but not too heavy!
+Too much foundation and powder can flatten out your features.

 - Bring your makeup along in case you need to apply a bit of touch up during the shoot.